bushwickfc/backups/README.md

 ## cp-backup.sh

+As of 2/14/19, this script does not appear to be in use.

-**cp-backup.sh** goes on Open Cirtuals
+**cp-backup.sh** goes on Open Cirtuals.

-## To-Do
+## members-backups.sh

-- merge pg-test.sh logic with backup.sh
-- get OAuth token for bushwickfc user
-- deploy to server and test
-- add cron job for the new pg data
+As of 2/14/19, this script does not appear to be in use.